 Along with listening, take good notes.
 Remembering which competition is the next one for that athlete, names goes a long way.
 Take note if they are dating someone or have a cat etc. This will help them feel listened to and feel that you are there for all of them as a human not just as an athlete.

 Working with coaching staff

-Your connection is not only with the athlete but also with the coaching staff.
+Your connection is not only with the athlete but also with the coaching and sports science staff.
 They are entrusting you with their athlete(s), so that deserves understanding.
 Whether it is the first time a coach had worked with support staff or if they’re a seasoned manager of support, remember that bringing you into the equation is an act of openness, potentially vulnerability and that warrants your support.

 My tip, whatever your role is to always make time for the coach.
 Let them know that you understand the demands they’re under and the investment they’ve made with their athletes and that you are all on the same side.
 Coaches see the athlete every day, they feel ownership of the success and wellbeing of their athlete, so respect that.
 Ask questions, they know a lot!
 They know a lot about the sport and a lot about this athlete.